 Therapeutic medical service + investigative medical service (both requiring funding approval through MSAC)Investigative medical service (funding approval through MSAC) + therapeutic pharmaceutical (funding approval through the Pharmaceutical Benefits Advisory Committee (PBAC)Consultative medical service (funding approval through MSAC) + therapeutic pharmaceutical (funding approval through PBAC)

-Codependent applications are required where the consideration by the MSAC of a medical service, relies on integrated information with a co-dependent drug or implantable device that the PBAC or the Prosthesis List Advisory Committee (PLAC) respectively must also consider.
+A co-dependent application is required when MSAC's consideration of a medical service or technology relies on information from a co-dependent drug or implantable device that PBAC or the Prostheses List Advisory Committee (PLAC) respectively must also consider.

 Applicants undertaking a co-dependent application must lodge a submission-based assessment report at the appropriate stage, as they have access to information not available to Health Technology Assessment (HTA) groups (such as commercial-in-confidence data).
 Co-dependent submissions are lodged to PBAC and MSAC separately.

 MSAC/PBAC Co-dependent ApplicationCo-dependent applications involve different governance arrangements and timing.
 MSAC’s PICO Advisory Sub-Committee (PASC) timeframes for co-dependent applications are the same as for non co-dependent applications - however, timeframes will differ at the Evaluation Sub-Committee (ESC) and main MSAC committee stages of the MSAC process.
 Information on PBAC processes (including meetings) is available on the PBS website.

 Applicants are encouraged to review the guidelines for preparing assessment reports and other associated templates on this website before lodging a submission-based assessment report to MSAC.
 Some core information about the co-dependent therapy will need to be provided in order to link the clinical conclusion of the investigative medical service to an economic analysis.